Top 10 Venture Capital Firms Investing in Infrastructure Startups

 Image of Moment Ventures - Top VCs in Infrastructure

-Moment Ventures is an early-stage venture capital firm that invests in companies shaping the future of work.
-They support founders who are building technology to improve how industries operate, from logistics and robotics to financial services.
+Based in Palo Alto, Moment Ventures is an early-stage venture capital firm that invests in companies shaping the future of work.
+They provide capital to founders building technology in sectors like infrastructure, robotics, and the Internet of Things.

 • Geographical presence: Palo Alto, California